uri3lrex/rest_server_assignment1/README.md

 ## Problems:
 - [x] Ask whether returning "Mountjoy" when you type "Dublin" is okay or like- do we have to be super precise cause then I might not pass the geo coordindates in that and use that only for air pollution API.
+- Google API is too costly.
+- [ ] Can't seem to run the Nominatim API. probs split the branch and figure it out in week 5

 ## Possible innovations:
 - [ ] INNOVATIVE: Probs use local storage to retain the results of the search.